Jasper Cillessen: Barcelona

 On 25 August 2016, Cillessen signed a five-year contract with Barcelona for an initial €13 million transfer fee plus another €2 million in add-ons, replacing the outgoing Claudio Bravo.
 After only three training sessions, he made his debut in a home La Liga match against Alavés, conceding twice from five attempts in a 1–2 loss.

 Since his move to Barcelona in 2016, Cillessen managed to play a major role in the Copa del Rey for both the 2016–17 and 2017–18 seasons, starting 17 of 18 matches in the competition.
 Barcelona won the trophy in both seasons, making the club four-time consecutive Copa del Rey winners since 2014–15.

 On 30 January 2019, he saved the first penalty of his professional career after 20 attempts in a 6–1 home win over Sevilla in the Copa del Rey, which enabled Barcelona to advanced to the semi-finals of the competition 6–3 on aggregate.

 Valencia

 On 25 June 2019, Cillessen signed a four-year contract with Valencia, for a fee of €35 million, making him the second-most expensive transfer in the history of the club.
 He made his debut on 17 August 2019, starting in a 1–1 home draw against Real Sociedad in La Liga.

 Return to NEC

 Cillessen returned to former club NEC in August 2022 having agreed a three-year contract.
-The transfer fee paid to Valencia was reported as "several 100,000" Euro.